GISclaw: A Comprehensive Open-Source LLM Agent System for Realistic Multi-Step Geospatial Analysis: Evaluation Framework and Benchmark

-\textbf{L2: Reasoning Process.} This layer evaluates whether the agent's analytical \textit{reasoning process} aligns with expert expectations, using two complementary methods.
-First, we encode cleaned execution logs and gold references using OpenAI's \texttt{text-embedding-3-large} model (3072-d) and compute cosine similarity:

 This provides a continuous, reference-aligned measure of process quality.
-Second, we employ an \textbf{LLM-as-Judge} protocol~\citep{zheng2024judging}: GPT-4o---deliberately excluded from the set of evaluated models to avoid self-assessment bias---scores each execution log on five dimensions (1--5 scale): (i)~\textit{Task Understanding}: correct interpretation and planning; (ii)~\textit{Data Handling}: loading, CRS management, format handling; (iii)~\textit{Methodology}: appropriateness of GIS analysis methods; (iv)~\textit{Self-Correction}: error detection and recovery efficiency; (v)~\textit{Result Completeness}: completeness of final deliverables.
+Second, we employ an \textbf{LLM-as-Judge} protocol~\citep{zheng2024judging}: DeepSeek-V3.2 in non-thinking mode---chosen for cost-controlled evaluation across the full $1{,}800$-experiment grid and held fixed across all runs to ensure cross-run comparability---scores each execution log on five dimensions (1--5 scale): (i)~\textit{Task Understanding}: correct interpretation and planning; (ii)~\textit{Data Handling}: loading, CRS management, format handling; (iii)~\textit{Methodology}: appropriateness of GIS analysis methods; (iv)~\textit{Self-Correction}: error detection and recovery efficiency; (v)~\textit{Result Completeness}: completeness of final deliverables.
 The judge receives the task instruction, expert-authored gold code, and the complete execution log, producing per-dimension scores with natural-language justifications.
 This dual assessment captures both statistical process alignment (embedding) and nuanced qualitative reasoning evaluation (LLM-as-Judge).
-Of the two, only $C_{\text{emb}}$ enters the composite score (Eq.~\ref{eq:composite}); the LLM-as-Judge scores serve as a qualitative diagnostic tool for the case-study analysis in Section~\ref{sec:experiments}.
+Of the two, only $C_{\text{emb}}$ enters the composite score (Eq.~\ref{eq:composite}); the LLM-as-Judge scores serve as a qualitative diagnostic tool for the case-study analysis in Section~\ref{sec:experiments}. \textbf{L3: Output Accuracy.} Generated outputs are evaluated against gold standards using \textbf{type-specific methods} tailored to the heterogeneous output formats of GIS tasks: \textit{Visualization outputs} (PNG): a multimodal vision model (Gemini-2.5-Flash-Lite, chosen for cost control across the $1{,}800$-experiment grid and yielding $100\%$ JSON-valid responses with zero parse errors) receives both the gold and agent images alongside the task instruction, scoring five cartographic dimensions: Task Completion, Spatial Accuracy, Visual Readability, Cartographic Quality, and Data Integrity (each 1--5), explicitly accepting alternative-but-correct visualization styles.
+Blank or near-blank images are pre-filtered by a PIL-based heuristic ($\leq 5$ unique colours) before the vision call. \textit{Raster outputs} (GeoTIFF): evaluated programmatically via CRS match, shape match, pixel-level Pearson correlation, and mean relative error against the gold raster, yielding a weighted composite: $s_{\text{raster}} = 0.2 \cdot \mathbbm{1}_{\text{shape}} + 0.2 \cdot \mathbbm{1}_{\text{CRS}} + 0.3 \cdot f(\rho) + 0.3 \cdot g(\text{MRE})$, where $f$ and $g$ are piecewise thresholding functions. \textit{Tabular outputs} (CSV): assessed through column overlap ratio, row-count match, and average Pearson correlation across shared numeric columns. \textit{Vector outputs} (Shapefile, GeoJSON, GeoPackage): compared via feature count match, CRS consistency, and column overlap ratio against the gold reference.
+All type-specific scores are normalized to $[0, 1]$ (vision scores are divided by the maximum scale of~5) and averaged across output files to yield a per-task output accuracy score $Q_{\text{out}}$. \FloatBarrier